Eshita-Badhe/Sign-Language-Interpreter/README.md

         <pre><code>pip install -r requirements.txt</code></pre>
     </li>
     <li>Download the kaggle sign language dataset and train it using training.py and create KNN model file (`sign_model.pkl`) in the root folder.</li>
-    <li> Or use data.py to make your own dataset and train the model using training.py</li>
     <li>Run the application:
         <pre><code>python app.py</code></pre>
     </li>